jianzhnie/CyberAttackSimulator/docs/source/creating_an_installer.rst

 Under "System" select "Shortcuts" to open the shortcut editor.
 Here you can specify shortcuts for both the Start Menu and Desktop if you like.

 Click "Add…" to add new shortcuts for your application.
 Choose between Start menu and Desktop shortcuts, and fill in the name and target file.
 This is the path your application EXE will end up at once installed.
-Since <installpath>\ is already specified, now add the name yawning_titan to the app exe.
+Since <installpath>\ is already specified, now add the name cyberattacksim to the app exe.

 Build